Frequently Asked Questions

 If a child (age 26 or younger) is enrolled as a dependent of a PEBP participant and becomes eligible for their own PEBP coverage as a primary participant, the child has the option to remain as a dependent OR enroll on their own as a primary participant.
 If the child enrolls as a primary participant, they must be removed as a dependent from their parent’s coverage.

-My spouse is covered under his/her employer’s group health plan, may I cover my spouse on my plan as well?
+My spouse/domestic partner is covered under their own employer’s group health plan, may I also cover them on my plan?

 A spouse or domestic partner who is eligible for other employer group coverage is not eligible for coverage as a dependent under this plan.
 Exceptions may apply if the employer group coverage is determined to be significantly inferior.
 “Significantly inferior” refers to a plan that offers limited benefits, such as a mini-med plan or a catastrophic plan with a $5,000 or greater individual deductible and the plan is not coupled with an HSA or HRA.

-I am covered under the HMO plan in Northern Nevada.
+I am covered under the EPO plan in Northern Nevada.
 However, I am moving to Las Vegas.
-May I keep my Northern Nevada HMO Plan?
+May I keep my Northern Nevada EPO Plan?

 I was initially hired on or after January 1, 2012.
 Will I be eligible for the retiree health insurance premium subsidy at retirement?